hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 > *Note: By default, `read.csv` converts (= coerces) columns that contain characters (i.e., text) into the `factor` data type.
 Depending on what you want to do with the data, you may want to keep these columns as `character`.
 To do so, `read.csv()` and `read.table()` have an argument called `stringsAsFactors` which can be set to `FALSE`.*
 >
 > There are several functions in R for reading in data, depending on the type of data you are working with.
-TThe table below lists the functions needed to import data from common file formats.
+The table below lists the functions needed to import data from common file formats.
 >
 > | Data Type  | Function | Package
 > | -----------:|:----------------:|:---------------:|